Federating Google Cloud Identities with Azure Active Directory

 field.

-After setting everything up I have tested the connector by adding some users and groups to get them synced to GCP, as well as, login to the GCP Console, which will redirect me to Azure AD to sign-in and after successful sign-in I will be redirected to the GCP Console as per below.👨💻
+After setup, I tested the connector by adding users and groups to sync to GCP and logging in to the GCP Console.
+This redirected me to Azure AD for sign-in, and after successful authentication, I was redirected to the GCP Console.

 Summary

-I do hope this helps someone and that you find it informative,, so please let me know your constructive feedback as it’s always important🕵️♂️,, That’s it for now,,, Hasta la vista🐱🏍!!!
+I hope this helps someone and that you find it informative.
+Please let me know your constructive feedback, as it’s always important. 🕵️♂️ That’s it for now—Hasta la vista! 🐱🏍

-🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working in new content 🚴♂️.
+🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working on new content. 🚴♂️

 Comments